-It is also well established that the top-level domain may generally be disregarded in the confusing similarity test (see, for example, WIPO case No. D2016-2547).
+It is also well established that the top-level domain, in this case ".COM", may generally be disregarded in the confusing similarity test (for example WIPO case No. D2016-2547).

 Therefore, the Panel considers that the disputed domain name is confusingly similar to the Complainant's trademark "ARCELORMITTAL".